sjsu-library/unionist/_items/unionist--text-0182.md

 articleType:
 volume: '1'
 issue: '20'
+transcription: |
-transcription: 'FOR SALE, At this office, a few copies of Mrs. Child’s “Appeal in behalf of that class of Americans called Africans" '
+  FOR SALE, At this office, a few copies of Mrs. Child’s “Appeal in behalf of that class of Americans called Africans"
 scholarlyNotes:
 commentary: It is important to note that copies of this book, which had received a glowing review in <em>The Unionist</em> in the previous issue, were available in